tinyMLx/tinyMLx.github.io/_pages/4D/index.md

 *If you are a member of the Academic Network make sure to join our Discord – the invite link should be in your email!*

-{% include feature_row id="projects" type="center" %}

-{% include feature_row id="4D_list" %}

 {% include feature_row id="join" type="center" %}

 If you want to be more involved with our effort to help improve access to TinyML educational materials and hardware resources worldwide reach out to us at edu@tinyML.org!

 {% include feature_row id="courses" type="center" %}

 We've collected links to free online courses on edX and Coursera to help you get started learning about TinyML.
-To view the current course offerings check out our [Learn TinyML](/courses/) page!
+To view the current course offerings check out our [TinyML Courses](/courses/) page!

 {% include feature_row id="materials" type="center" %}